iExecBlockchainComputing/iexec-doc/intro.rst

 | The Pay-Per-Task model and the blockchain allow a high level of control of operating costs and expenses for computation.
 | Requestors can define a minimum level of trust to ensure the task has been correctly processed, whether or not to execute on Intel SGX hardware enclave enables machines, for example.
 | Requestors select resources providers depending on certain criteria such as geographical location or energy management.
-| Requestors can monitor and fully audit all computing activity, thanks to Blockchain.
+| Requestors can monitor and fully audit all computing activity, thanks to Blockchain core property.